YaleDHLab/voices/README.md

 <pre><code># to debug on heroku, you can open a terminal with the following command:
 heroku run bash

+# to run the rails console on heroku
+heroku run rails c

 # to populate a list of all heroku instances:
 heroku apps